jeanwl/LiveSplitOne-OBS-Layout/README.md

 [TUNIC LiveSplit One AutoSplitter](https://github.com/jeanwll/TUNIC-LiveSplitOne-AutoSplitter) was made alongside this project as an example to overcome absence of global hotkeys and AutoSplitting.

-This layout is a personnal proposition, along with some customisable CSS properties.
+This layout is a personnal proposition, along with some customizable CSS properties.

 ![Preview](/preview.gif)